seehuhn/py-jvplot/doc/ch7background.rst

   data units,

-* the axes area dimensions, given by the width :math:`w` and height :math:`h` in device coordinates, and
+* the axes area dimensions, given by the width :math:`w` and height :math:`h` in device coordinate units, and

 * optionally, an aspect ratio :math:`\alpha`.